 The mineral reserve for the Phoenix and Gryphon deposits are summarized in the following table.
 For Phoenix, the ISR process has been designed to a level appropriate for a PFS and mineral reserve estimation, with application of appropriate modifying factors including geological, mining, hydrogeological, metallurgical and cut-off grades.
-The Gryphon mine design has been completed to a level appropriate for a PFS and the mineral reserve estimation, with application of appropriate modifying factors including geological, mining recovery and dilution and cut-off grades.
+The Gryphon underground mine design has been completed to a level appropriate for a PFS and the mineral reserve estimation, with application of appropriate for a PFS and the mineral reserve estimation, with application of appropriate modifying factors including geological, mining recovery and dilution and cut-off grades.
 The estimated mineral reserves are based on previously estimated indicated mineral resources, which are converted to probable reserves.

-Deposit Category Tonnes Grade (% U3Oଃ) Million lbs U3Oଃ (100% Basis)
+Deposit Category Tonnes Grade (% U3Oଃ) Million lbs U3O5 (100% Basis)

 Phoenix Probable 141,000 19.1 59.7

 Gryphon Probable 1,257,000 1.8 49.7

 Total 1,398,000 3.5 109.4